cunybpl/nycet_pnp/src/content/guides/systems/hot-water-loop.md

 ---
 title: Hot Water Loop
 type: system
-excerpt: A hot water heating (HWH) loop system uses hot water produced by a hydronic boiler and circulates it to terminal units in the facility and then back to the boiler using primary-only or primary-secondary pumps and a piping network.
+excerpt: Circulates hot water produced by a boiler to terminal units in the facility and then back to the boiler using with the help of hot water pumps and a piping system.
 thumbnail_image: "/images/systems/hot-water-loop/2024_0606_hot water loop system_thumbnail_RESIZED-01.jpg"
 system_id: 15
 associated_systems: